ShreedharDynamicCraft/Find-FarmFresh/README.md

 FarmFresh Finder is a platform designed to seamlessly connect farmers with consumers, fostering a direct and transparent exchange of fresh, locally sourced produce.
 Our application empowers farmers by providing a digital space to showcase their yields while offering consumers a convenient way to discover and purchase high-quality, sustainably grown products.

-<p>This project is for demonstration purposes only.
-The data displayed or curated is for illustrative purposes only and does not represent real-world information.</p>

 <div display="flex" align="center">
        <img src="https://github.com/user-attachments/assets/48ec8886-4a44-47cc-916c-ff35af453c82" alt="image1" width="49%"/>
        <img src="https://github.com/user-attachments/assets/ca45ba1b-c05b-4886-8456-144e740b3fe6" alt="image1" width="49%"/>